Neanderfunk/r3s-nrw/content/CfP.en.md

 # What's next?

-- For specific suggestions such as talks, workshops, parties, implementation of ideas: [Click here for the pretalx] (https://pretalx.r3s.nrw/r3s/)
+- For specific suggestions such as talks, workshops, parties, implementation of ideas: [Click here for the pretalx](https://pretalx.r3s.nrw/r3s/)
-- If you would like to help us with the organization: [here to the unicorn system] (https://einhorn.r3s.nrw).
+- If you would like to help us with the organization: [here to the unicorn system](https://einhorn.r3s.nrw).
 - At the weekly Mumble appointments (see news) we also talk about things that don't fit into the above grid.

 **Greetings from the [r3s Orgateam] (mailto: orga@r3s.nrw)**